What is the best fertility lubricant?

 Features of Sperm Friendly Lubricant

-- Glycerine Free – Glycerine (or glycerol) is known to be toxic to sperm.
-Glycerine free lubricants allow sperm to move freely.
+Glycerine (or glycerol) is known to be toxic to sperm.
+These type of lubricants allow sperm to move freely.

-- pH friendly – Semen has a slightly alkaline pH of around 7.2-8.0.
-Sperm friendly lubricants will have a similar pH to semen so they are not harmed or damaged by a different environment.
+Semen has a slightly alkaline pH of around 7.2-8.0.
+Sperm friendly lubricants will have a similar pH to semen, so they are not harmed or damaged by a different environment.

-- Isotonic – This means the environment is similar to sperm with equal amount for water and salt.
+This means the environment is similar to sperm with an equal amount of water and salt.
 Lubricants with high levels of salts or ions will dehydrate the sperm and slow them down.

-Here are more benefits to using sperm friendly lubricants.
+Here are more advantages to using sperm friendly lubricants.

-- Comfort – Scheduling sex sessions can sometimes make it a bit hard to get excited during the act.
-Lubricant can loosen things up and make sex more comfortable.
+Scheduled sex sessions can sometimes make it a bit hard to get excited during the act.
+A lubricant can loosen things up and make sex more comfortable.

-- Orgasm – If you are prone to vaginal dryness it can be difficult to orgasm.
+If you are prone to vaginal dryness, it can be hard to orgasm.
 Some women report high levels of satisfaction during sex when using a lubricant.

-- Better environment – Some vaginal environment are hostile to sperm particularly if they are very acidic.
-Lubricant can alter the environment to make it more welcoming to sperm.
+Some vaginal environments are hostile to sperm mainly if they are very acidic.
+A lubricant can alter the environment to make it more welcoming to sperm.

-- Mimic Nature – Cervical fluid increases at your most fertile times.
-If you suffer a lack of cervical fluid a lubricant can mimic it and help sperm to move freely toward the cervix.
+Cervical fluid increases at your most fertile times.
+If you suffer a lack of cervical fluid, a lubricant can mimic it and help sperm to move freely toward the cervix.

 Disadvantages of Lubricants

-- Chemicals – unfortunately lubricants are manmade and do contain chemical, no matter how natural they claim to be.
-These chemical may contain parabens to prevent bacterial growth in the product.
+Unfortunately, lubricants are manmade and contain chemicals, no matter how natural they claim to be.
+These chemicals may contain parabens to prevent bacterial growth in the product.

-- Sex Aid – A fertility friendly lubricant is design so it won’t interfere with your fertility.
+A fertility friendly lubricant is designed so it won’t interfere with your fertility.
 The lubricant won’t increase your chances of conceiving.
 We recommend tracking your ovulation cycle to improve your chances of pregnancy.

-Unless you have a particular problem with dryness, then lubricant is not necessarily needed.
+A lubricant is not always necessary unless you have a particular problem with dryness.
 Ensure there is a lot of foreplay before the deed to increase natural vaginal lubrication.
-Your vaginal will produce sperm catching cervical mucus on your most fertile days to increase you chance of pregnancy.